Skip to content

 cd ultimate-notion

-4. Make sure hatch and pre-commit is installed using pipx:
+4. Make sure hatch and pre-commit are installed using pipx:

 pipx install hatch